lklok66/ice/objc/demo/iPhone/voip/README.txt

 demo2.zeroc.com accepts both secure and non-secure connections using Glacier2.

-If you want to deploy your own VoIP server, the source code for the server is included in Ice in the directory "java/demo/Glacier2/voip"
+If you want to deploy your own VoIP server, the source code for the server is included with the Ice distribution in the directory "java/demo/Glacier2/voip"

 Note that because a bug in the demo glacier2 SSL configuration , you must set the  property "IceSSL.VerifyPeer=0" in the server "config.glacier2"